 Dendritic Cell Therapy for Lung Cancer

-Dendritic cell therapy for lung cancer is an advanced form of immunotherapy that activates the body’s own immune system to target and destroy cancer cells.
+Dendritic cell therapy for lung cancer is an advanced form of immunotherapy that activates the body’s immune system to target and destroy cancer cells.
 The treatment involves extracting dendritic cells from the patient’s blood, modifying them to recognize cancer-specific antigens, and reintroducing them into the body to stimulate a targeted immune response.
 Unlike traditional treatments, dendritic cell therapy is well-tolerated and causes minimal side effects, typically limited to mild flu-like symptoms.
 This therapy, pioneered by Nobel Prize winner Ralph Steinman, has shown promising results, including prolonged survival and, in some cases, complete remission.
-In a video interview, Prof. Frank Gansauge – an expert in immunotherapy – explains how dendritic cells function as the "officers" of the immune system, organizing a precise and powerful attack on malignant cells while preserving healthy tissue.
+In a video interview, Professor Frank Gansauge – an expert in immunotherapy – explains how dendritic cells function as the “officers” of the immune system, organizing a precise and powerful attack on malignant cells while preserving healthy tissue.
 He also highlights how his clinic integrates dendritic cell therapy with conventional treatments like chemotherapy and radiation to enhance outcomes.
 We invite you to watch the video to learn more about the science, benefits, and real-life success stories behind this groundbreaking treatment.

 Prof. Frank Gansauge: How Dendritic Cell Therapy is Transforming Modern Cancer Treatment

 Transarterial Chemoembolization (TACE) is an advanced and minimally invasive lung cancer treatment that combines localized chemotherapy with embolization – a technique that blocks the tumor’s blood supply.
 By delivering chemotherapy drugs directly through the arteries feeding the tumor, TACE maximizes drug concentration at the tumor site while minimizing exposure to healthy tissues, thereby reducing common side effects like nausea and hair loss.
-This targeted approach has proven especially beneficial for patients with advanced lung cancer who are not candidates for surgery or have developed resistance to standard chemotherapy.
-Studies show that TACE can significantly improve survival rates and quality of life, with shorter recovery times compared to traditional methods.

-In a detailed video interview, Prof. Thomas Vogl, a leading radiologist and oncologist at the University Hospital Frankfurt-am-Main, explains how TACE works, its dual mechanism of action, and how it can be effectively combined with systemic chemotherapy, radiation therapy, or immunotherapy to enhance outcomes.
+In a detailed video interview, Professor Thomas Vogl, a leading radiologist and oncologist at the University Hospital Frankfurt-am-Main, explains how TACE works, its dual mechanism of action, and how it can be effectively combined with systemic chemotherapy, radiation therapy, or immunotherapy to enhance outcomes.
 We invite you to watch this informative interview to learn more about how TACE is transforming the landscape of lung cancer treatment.

 Leading German Radiologist Prof. Thomas Vogl about Groundbreaking Chemoembolization Treatment